 A child becomes disorganized during interactions with the caregiver.
 They may resort to the primitive “F’s” and freeze, flee or fight.
-This child may disassociate, speak incoherently or have loss of memory as a result of interacting with a caregiver they perceive as harmful.
+This child may disassociate, speak incoherently, or have a loss of memory as a result of interacting with a caregiver they perceive as harmful.

 These four “types” of attachment are not universally accepted and a person can have elements of one or more attachment style.
 A particular attachment style can vary from mild to strong in severity and all attachment styles are influenced by an individual’s personality.

 The one attachment issue that has made its way into the DSM-4 and can be diagnosed as a separate mental illness is 313.89 Reactive Attachment Disorder of Infancy or Early Childhood which is then divided into two types, Inhibited Type (like resistant above) and Disinhibited type.

-A person with disinhibited attachment disorder will form over close relationships with people they barely know.
+A person with disinhibited attachment disorder will form overly close relationships with people they barely know.
 This is the type of person to stop a stranger on the street and then begin to tell them all about the most intimate personal issues of their life.